Efficient Semidefinite Programming with approximate ADMM: Krylov-Subspace Methods for ADMM

 Note that unlike \eqref{admm:eqn:lanczos_naive}, Algorithm \eqref{admm:eqn:lanczos_rr} provides approximations to not only one, but $k$ eigenpairs, with the extremum ones exhibiting a faster rate of convergence.

-Remarkably, similarly to the Conjugate Gradient algorithm, \eqref{admm:eqn:lanczos_rr}, and thus \eqref{admm:eqn:lanczos_naive}, also admit an efficient implementation in the form of two-term recurrences, known as the \emph{Lanczos Algorithm} \citep[\S 10.1]{Golub2013}.
+Remarkably, similarly to the Conjugate Gradient algorithm, \eqref{admm:eqn:lanczos_rr} and \eqref{admm:eqn:lanczos_naive} also admit an efficient implementation, in the form of three-term recurrences known as the \emph{Lanczos Algorithm} \cite[\S 10.1]{Golub2013}.
 In fact, the Lanczos Algorithm produces a sequence of orthonormal vectors that tridiagonalize $A$.
-Given this sequence of vectors, the computation of the associated Ritz pairs is inexpensive \citep[8.4]{Golub2013}.
-The Lanczos Algorithm is usually the method of choice for computing a few extreme eigenpairs.
-However, although the Lanczos Algorithm is computationally efficient, it is numerically unstable, with the numerical instability becoming particularly obvious when a Ritz pair is close to converging to some (usually an extremal) eigenpair \citep{Paige1980}.
+Given this sequence of vectors, the computation of the associated Ritz pairs is inexpensive \cite[8.4]{Golub2013}.
+The Lanczos Algorithm is usually the method of choice for computing a few extreme eigenpairs for a symmetric matrix.
+However, although the Lanczos Algorithm is computationally efficient, the Lanczos process can suffer from lack of orthogonality, with the issue becoming particularly obvious when a Ritz pair is close to converging to some (usually extremal) eigenpair \cite{Paige1980}.
 Occasional re-orthogonalizations, with a cost of $O(n^2 l^k)$ where $l^k$ is the dimension of the $k-$th trial subspace, are required to mitigate the effects of the numerical instability.
 To avoid such a computational cost, the Krylov subspace is restarted or shrunk so that $l^k$, and thus the computational costs of re-othogonalizations, are bounded by an acceptable amount.
-The Lanczos Algorithm with occasional restarts is the approach employed by the popular eigensolver \texttt{ARPACK} \citep{Lehoucq1998}.
+The Lanczos Algorithm with occasional restarts is the approach employed by the popular eigensolver \texttt{ARPACK} \cite{Lehoucq1998} for symmetric matrices.

 However, there are two limitations of the Lanczos Algorithm.
-Namely, it does not allow for efficient warm starting of multiple eigenvectors since its starting point is a single eigenvector, and, in finite precision, it cannot detect the multiplicity of the approximated eigenvalues as it normally provides a single approximate eigenvector for every invariant subspace of $A$.
+Namely, it does not allow for efficient warm starting of multiple eigenvectors since its starting point is a single eigenvector, and it cannot detect the multiplicity of the approximated eigenvalues as it normally provides a single approximate eigenvector for every invariant subspace of $A$.

 \emph{Block Lanczos} addresses both of these issues.
 Similarly to the standard Lanczos Algorithm, Block Lanczos computes Ritz pairs on the trial block Krylov Subspace $\mathcal{K}_k(A, X_0) \eqdef \text{span}(X^0, AX^0, \dots, A^k X^0)$ where $X_0$ is an $n \times m$ matrix that contains a set of initial eigenvector guesses.
 Thus, Block Lanczos readily allows for the warm starting of multiple Ritz pairs.
 Furthermore, block methods handle clustered and multiple eigenvectors (of multiplicity up to $m$) well.
 However, these benefits comes at the cost of higher computational costs, as the associated subspace is increased by $m$ at every iteration.
 This, in turn, requires more frequent restarts, particularly for the case where $m$ is comparable to $n$.